basho/riak_ql/docs/the_query_pipeline.md

 Using this knowledge we can trivially rewrite an SQL statement as a series of nested SQL statements - with the nesting being implemented as a logical pipeline.

-Let us see this happening for a simple SQL statement:
+Let us see this happening for a simple SQL statement (**Note** this is not a valid timeseries query - it is for expository purposes only):

 ```sql
 SELECT, height, weight FROM mytable WHERE height > 10;